MRPHarris/TurtleScuteCPTs/README.md

 ## Monte-carlo changepoint analysis of turtle scute growth rates

-This repository contains data and code to replicate the monte-carlo changepoint analysis performed in Lindscott and Wallace et al. (202X), *Bomb radiocarbon reveals keratin growth dynamics in loggerhead (*Caretta caretta*) and green (*Chelonia mydas*) turtles*, accepted for publication in Marine Biology.
-Changepoint analysis was used to empirically shifts in the growth rates of the analysed turtle scute records, whilst accounting for the age uncertainty inherent to the radiocarbon dating used to develop the age models.
+This repository contains data and code to replicate the monte-carlo changepoint analysis performed in Lindscott and Wallace et al. (2025), *Bomb radiocarbon reveals keratin growth dynamics in loggerhead (*Caretta caretta*) and green (*Chelonia mydas*) turtles*, published in Marine Biology.
+Changepoint analysis was used to empirically identify shifts in the growth rates of the analysed turtle scute records, whilst accounting for the age uncertainty inherent to the radiocarbon dating used to develop the age models.
 Stacked probability density functions of the changepoints across multiple individuals were